IBMStreams/endpoint-monitor/README.md

    * PyPi - https://pypi.org/project/streamsx.endpoint/
    * Documentation - https://streamsxendpoint.readthedocs.io

-Example of an application endpoint that supports HTTP POST requests that insert the body of the POST as JSON into the stream as a single tuple.
+Example of an application endpoint that supports HTTPS POST requests that insert the body of the POST as JSON into the stream as a single tuple.

 ```
 from streamsx.topology.topology import Topology